-(b) An aerial photo of the proposed site at a scale of not less than 1 inch equals 660 feet signed by both the Operator and the landowner of the mine site.
+(b) An aerial photo of the proposed site at a scale of 1 inch equals 660 feet signed by both the Operator and the landowner.

 (c) A topographic map of the mine site extending 1/2 mile beyond the site boundaries at contour intervals no wider than 10 feet showing the boundaries of the site, the location and total acreage of the site, and the name of all roads within one mile of the site.